Most horror films set their snares in the dark.

 The lighting also aligns Midsommar closely with the conventions Aster established in his breakthrough, last year’s Hereditary.
 That film, a sort-of riff on Rosemary’s Baby, felt more like a tragedy than a traditional horror film due to its fastidious foreshadowing.
 While jump scares are unfairly maligned, Hereditary was interesting because of Aster’s relentless refusal to rely on such surprises, instead ensuring that the film’s traumas felt inevitable; preordained.
 With constant daylight obviating any shadows, Midsommar similarly ensures we see every moment of horror coming.

 This inevitability is reinforced by the set design.
-Fresh off a family trauma, Dani (Florence Pugh), her boyfriend Christian (Jack Reynor) head to an isolated commune with Josh (The Good Place’s William Jackson Harper), Mark (Will Poulter) and Pelle (Vilhelm Blomgren), who hails from the community.
+Fresh off a family trauma, Dani (Florence Pugh) and her boyfriend Christian (Jack Reynor) head to an isolated commune with Josh (The Good Place’s William Jackson Harper), Mark (Will Poulter) and Pelle (Vilhelm Blomgren), who hails from the community.
 The gorgeous, tranquil Swedish surrounds are decorated with colourful but foreboding murals promising violence and sacrifice.
 Pay attention to these friezes – or, at least, a little more attention than our dopey heroes – and the horrors of the third act will seem anything but surprising.

 In a few ways, Midsommar is a step up from Hereditary.
 What sunk Hereditary for me – or at least, made it ‘good’ rather than ‘great’ – was Aster’s inability to shift gears from familial tension to all-out horror absurdity in the final chapter.
 The cinema in which I saw the film broke out into warm laughs throughout most of Hereditary’s last fifteen minutes.
 That didn’t feel intentional.
 Here, Aster’s control of tone is far superior.
 The opening scene is terrifying in its building tension, and early scenes in Sweden expertly evoke tranquillity while a faint tenor of menace hums beneath the surface.
 And there are many images here that are at once original and memorable.